anthonybeckett/c-sharp-notes/README.md

 Since SQLite has a limited set of types compared to C#, the scaffolding tool made inferences as to what C# types to use.
 For example, the Expiration database column was defined as a string because SQLite doesn't have a date data type.
 The scaffolding tool inferred that the C# type should be DateOnly? based on the data in the database.

+If you are using JetBrains Rider, you can install a plugin called `Entity Framework Core UI` which gives you this functionality through a nice UI.

 ### MSSQL Connection String Example

 This is for connecting to a local instance of the database